Seven Swimming Pools

 Moving through the seasons of writing – reflecting on what’s true right now

-August 19th with Ailsa
+August 18th with Sophia

 Our creative lives will pass through many seasons.
 In this session, we’ll pay loving attention to what season our writing is in, and how to love our process no matter what conditions we find ourselves in.

-August 26th with Sophia
+August 25th with Mari & Sophia

 Moving our voices out into the world can feel scary.
 In this session, we’ll explore how impostor syndrome gets in our way and we’ll connect to generosity, influence, and legacy as ways forward.